Skip to main content

 }

-Policy defines permissions for deployments.
+Below is a Policy that defines permissions for deployments:

 View: AWSIRSA_{cluster_name}_CDPipelineClusterAccess (AWS Account B)